DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 # SSH: the remote shell

+## Exercise

+1. Open an SSH connection to `core.cluster.france-bioinformatique.fr`

+2. Print the current working directory.

+3. List the files in the working directory.

+4. Print the manual of the `df`command;

+5. Get the total and the available space (in MB) on the disk holding your home directory.

+---

+# SSH: the remote shell

 ## Copy data remotely

 SSH allows you to copy data to or from a remote computer with the `scp` command.